rlsalcido24/lakehouse_utils/README.md

 i) Expedite the time and level of effort for migrating pipelines built on dbt + snowflake to dbt + databricks.
 This is done by transpiling snowflake functions that are not natively available in spark sql to compatible spark sql functions that take in the same input(s) and render the same outputs.
 This is all done via DBT macros (feel free to reference the macros directory).  \

 ii) Be a centralized source of truth for Snowflake functions mapping to Databricks functions.
 Also surface instances where certain functions can not be automated and manual intervention is required.
-You can find further information in the read.me in the tests directory.  \
+You can find further information in the read.me in the macros directory.  \

 iii) Surface best practices around unit tests to instill confidence that the macros are robust and reliable (feel free to reference the tests directory). \